NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/NodeFocus/README.md

 ## Progress and Next Steps

 - Prototype implementation can be found here: [focus_pw_41](https://github.com/Sunderlandkyl/Slicer/tree/focus_pw_41).
-- Workshopped new design, vtkMRMLSelectionNode will be converted to a vtkMRMLDisplayableNode, and vtkMRMLSelectionDisplayNode will be created to control visualization options.
+- Developed new design, vtkMRMLSelectionNode will be converted to a vtkMRMLDisplayableNode, and vtkMRMLSelectionDisplayNode will be created to control visualization options.
 - Initial implementation of the new displayable manager has now been implemented.
 Developers can add new non-singleton vtkMRMLSelection(Display)Node to control the selection visualization.
 Each selection node can have their own focus and display properties.

 ### Next steps